 Really the Red Mountain has been our most ambitious endeavor to date.
 We crammed SO much functionality into that small pedal, made it easily accessible, with a very affordable price for what it is.
 I have a love/hate relationship with that pedal.
 It was a major pain and headache to develop and debug but all the hard work and sleepless nights have paid off well with all the new recognition we’ve gotten for the brand as a result.
 It’s the perfect pedal for people who want a tremolo that does everything they’d want but doesn’t sacrifice as much pedal board space.
 If I’m not mistaken it’s also the smallest tremolo on the market that is true stereo with tap tempo.

-A lot of your pedals have names and designs that are Birmingham related.
+A lot of your pedals have names that are Birmingham related.
 What is it about Birmingham that made you want to use those names?

 Well, firstly, it’s where I grew up and have lived most my life.
 Besides when I was living in Tuscaloosa for college, it’s my home.
 Always has been and will be for the foreseeable future.

 Secondly, I feel there’s a real revitalization that is going on in Birmingham that has been awesome to see.
 I feel like it’s a great time to be living and working here and I wanted to use the names to bring attention and interest to those who are unfamiliar with the city.